harrycresswell/harry/content/page/uses.md

 I use [Wise](https://wise.com/invite/u/harryc454)* to collect international payments from clients abroad.
 With Wise you can set up a local bank account and receive payments much faster than with a domestic bank account.

+## Health

+I use [Strava](https://www.strava.com/) to track running and Notion for general tracking of workouts and habits.

+Having tried many of the meditation apps out there, my current favourite for guided meditation is [Balance](https://balanceapp.com/).
+For unguided meditation I use [Insight Timer](https://insighttimer.com/).

 ## Misc

 [Numi](https://numi.app/)** is my go-to calculator app.
 It looks and feels more like a terminal and you can write commands in a natural way.
 For example: “1 inch in cm” will return `1 inch in cm`.